durufle/stm32boot/README.md

 # STM32 Bootloader utility with scaffold v1.1

-Python module to upload or download firmware to / from ST Microelectronics STM32 microcontrollers over scaffold.
+Python module to upload or download firmware to / from ST Microelectronics STM32 microcontrollers over donjon-scaffold.
-Some utility command are also accessible.

 ## Installation